411568/411568.github.io/_posts/2023-04-05-dc_converter_test.markdown

 * my test equipment is not that accurate (most probable for low currents)

 # Test board files
-You can find the KiCAD files for the test board on my github:
+You can find the KiCAD files for the test board on my github, as well as the Arduino code and tables with test results:
 [github link](https://github.com/411568/MP28167-MP8862_test_board)